 HOCHDORF Holding Ltd's pension liabilities and those of its subsidiaries in Switzerland are set out in the completely autonomous HOCHDORF Group pension fund.
 The pension scheme includes a defined contribution in accordance with Swiss GAAP FER 16.
 The costs resulting from the employee pension are charged to the income statement for the appropriate period.
 The actual economic effects of pension plans on the company are calculated on the balance sheet date.
 An economic benefit is carried as an asset if it is used for the company's future pension expenses.
 A financial obligation is shown as a liability if the requirements for the creation of a provision are met.

-Employees and former employees receive different employee pension payments or old-age pensions corresponding to the legal requirements applicable in the countries where they are paid out.
+Employees and former employees of foreign companies receive different employee pension payments or old-age pensions corresponding to the legal requirements applicable in the countries where they are paid out.

 Sales and revenue recognition